traffic3d/traffic3d/.gitlab/issue_templates/Bug report.md

 If the bug was found on a live or demo deployment, state the time and date on which it occurred (this helps in searching web server or operating system logs for more information).

-- [ ] The live / demo system was accessed via an Android mobile phone.
-- [ ] The live / demo system was accessed via an Apple mobile phone.
-- [ ] The live / demo system was accessed via a Windows mobile phone
+- [ ] The simulation was run on Windows.
-- [ ] The live / demo system was accessed via Safari.
+- [ ] The simulation was run on Linux.
-- [ ] The live / demo system was accessed via Chrome.
+- [ ] The simulation was run on MacOS (unsupported).
-- [ ] The live / demo system was accessed via Firefox.
+- [ ] The simulation was run on iOS (unsupported).
-- [ ] The live / demo system was accessed via Internet Explorer.
+- [ ] The simulation was run on Android (unsupported).

+Please also state the version number of your platform.

 ## Confirmation